AdobeDocs/app-builder/src/pages/getting_started/first_app.md

   - Developer Tooling
 ---

-# Creating your First Project Firefly Application
+# Creating your First App Builder Application

-In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop a Project Firefly Application.
+In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop a App Builder Application.
 1. Setting up Local Environment
 1. Creating a new Project on [Adobe Developer Console](/console)
 1. Signing in from the [CLI](https://github.com/adobe/aio-cli)
 1. Bootstrapping new App using [CLI](https://github.com/adobe/aio-cli)
-1. Anatomy of a Project Firefly Application
+1. Anatomy of a App Builder Application
 1. Developing the Application
 1. Deploying the Application